 As was stated in the first section of this chapter, strict Christianization policies were being established in Povolzhie in the mid-eighteenth century, especially in the 1740s.
 In 1731 a special organization to baptise non-Orthodox people was established in Sviiazhsk, and it was funded with a large sum of money.
-This organization was named the "Department of New Converts' Affairs (Kontora Novokreshchenykh del)" in 1734.76
+This organization was named the "Department of New Converts' Affairs (Kontora Novokreshchenykh del)" in 1734.

 These Christianization policies were strengthened in the 1740s.
-A decree issued on 11 September 1740 promised that all those who accepted the Orthodox religion would receive 0.5-1 rubles and be exempt from taxes for three years as a reward, while non-Orthodox people had to pay an extra tax to cover the tax exemption for new Christians.77 On 19 November 1742, the government ordered the destruction of mosques in Kazan province.
-Consequently, 418 mosques out of the 536 in Kazan district, 98 out of the 133 in the Tobol'sk and Tara districts of Sibir province, and 29 out of the 40 in Astrakhan province were destroyed.78 The government also ordered Orthodox military priests to Christianize non-Orthodox people in the Russian army on 6 April of the same year.79
+A decree issued on 11 September 1740 promised that all those who accepted the Orthodox religion would receive 0.5-1 rubles and be exempt from taxes for three years as a reward, while non-Orthodox people had to pay an extra tax to cover the tax exemption for new Christians.
+To 0n 19 November 1742, the government ordered the destruction of mosques in Kazan province.
+Consequently, 418 mosques out of the 536 in Kazan district, 98 out of the 133 in the Tobol'sk and Tara districts of Sibir province, and 29 out of the 40 in Astrakhan province were destroyed.
+The government also ordered Orthodox military priests to Christianize non-Orthodox people in the Russian army on 6 April of the same year.

-These were the circumstances surrounding the construction of the first mosque at Qarghali in 1746, soon after Sa'īd Khayalin emigrated there.80 Petr Rychkov, a prominent scholar and a specialist on the region at the time, described the mosque as being "large and excellent, and placed on a stone base.
-They say there is no mosque to equal it in Kazan province now."81 It seems that Khayalin's offspring looked after the mosque until the beginning of the twentieth century.82 A madrasa was established next to the mosque in the 1740s.83 the Russian government approved the construction of the mosque in Qarghali was because the government changed its religious policies after a large uprising by Bashkirs in 1755.84 In fact, the mosque was constructed at the height of the Christianization movement in Povolzhie.
+These were the circumstances surrounding the construction of the first mosque at Qarghali in 1746, soon after Sa'īd Khayalin emigrated there.
+Petr Rychkov, a prominent scholar and a specialist on the region at the time, described the mosque as being "large and excellent, and placed on a stone base.
+They say there is no mosque to equal it in Kazan province now."
+It seems that Khayalin's offspring looked after the mosque until the beginning of the twentieth century.
+A madrasa was established next to the mosque in the 1740s.

+However, Rychkov misdated the settlement of Qarghali, suggesting that it occurred in 1755, and based on this date, Vasilii Bartol'd assumed that the reason the Russian government approved the construction of the mosque in Qarghali was because the government changed its religious policies after a large uprising by Bashkirs in 1755.84 In fact, the mosque was constructed at the height of the Christianization movement in Povolzhie.
 Thus the religious tolerance of the Russian government towards the immigrants in Qarghali was particularly notable, even if we take into consideration the fact that none of the residents of Qarghali were Orthodox and the government did not have to be concerned about the Islamic influence on new converts, which was traditionally the major concern of the Russian authorities regarding Christianization policies.